-A package used to contain a cannabis product shall comply with the following requirements:
+A package used to contain cannabis or a cannabis product shall adhere to comply with the following requirements:

-- (a) The package shall protect the product from contamination and shall not expose the product to any toxic or harmful substance. - (b) The package shall be tamper-evident, which means that the product packaging is sealed so that the contents cannot be opened without obvious destruction of the seal. - (c) If the product has multiple uses, it shall be resealable. - (d) The package shall not imitate any package used for products typically marketed to children. - (e) If the product is an edible product, the package shall be opaque.
-Amber bottles shall be considered opaque for purposes of this section. - (f) Notwithstanding subsection (e), opaque bottles used to contain a cannabis beverage product may utilize a single, vertical, clear strip of no wider than 0.25 inches for the purpose of determining serving amounts.
+(a) The package shall protect the product from contamination and shall not expose the product to any toxic or harmful substance.

+(b) The package shall be tamper-evident, which means that the product packaging is sealed so that the contents cannot be opened without obvious destruction of the seal.

+(c) The package shall be child-resistant.
+A package shall be deemed child-resistant if it satisfies the standard for "special packaging" as set forth in the Poison Prevention Packaging Act of 1970 Regulations (16 C.F.R. §1700.15(b)(1)) (Rev. July 1995), which is hereby incorporated by reference If the product has multiple uses, the package shall be resealable.

+(d) The package shall not imitate any package used for products typically marketed to children.

+(e) If the product is an edible product, the package shall be opaque.
+Amber bottles shall be considered opaque for purposes of this section.

+(f) If the package contains more than one serving of cannabis product, the package shall be re-sealable so that child-resistance is maintained throughout the life of the package.
+Notwithstanding subsection (e), opaque bottles used to contain a cannabis beverage product may utilize a single, vertical, clear strip of no wider than 0.25 inches for the purpose of determining serving amounts.

+(g) The package shall be child-resistant, as described in Section 40417.

-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Sections 26120 and 26121, Business and Professions Code.